Presentation: Patient with localised colorectal cancer

 Somatic testing:

-- M1.1 Multi-target NGS panel for patients with colorectal cancer (CRC) eligible for anti-EGFR therapy and/or BRAF required, or where BRAF or MMR genes required for Lynch testing (KRAS, NRAS, BRAF);
+- M1.1 Multi-target NGS panel for patients with colorectal cancer (CRC) eligible for anti-EGFR therapy and/or BRAF status required as part of pathway for Lynch testing (KRAS, NRAS, BRAF);

 - M1.2 KRAS hotspot testing in CRC patients eligible for anti-EGFR therapy where NGS panel has failed;